These spicy stuffed peppers are really simple to make, but they look fancy, so your dinner guests will think you slaved away in the kitchen for hours.

 I had bought fresh corn with the intention of adding them into the quinoa mix for this recipe, but I forgot all about it, so these peppers are cornless.
 Feel free to add some, if you wish.
 When I realized that the corn was still sitting in the fridge, I was reminded that it’s pretty impossible to “break” a recipe like this.
 If you leave something out, that’s fine.
 If you want to add something else in, that’s fine too!
 You can swap kale for spinach if that’s all you have in the fridge.
 If you’d rather use chickpeas instead of black beans, go right ahead!
 Experiment in the kitchen and have fun with what you’re cooking.

 Spicy Stuffed Peppers

 Author: Dianne Wenz

 - 1 medium red onion, diced

 - 3 garlic cloves, minced

-- 1 hot pepper such as jalapeño or habanero, chopped (I used a pepper from my container garden, and I’m not sure what kind it is!)
+- 1 chile pepper such as jalapeño or habanero, chopped

 - 1 tablespoon chili powder